sazeda1/Css_prac/README.md

 It does not matter if one of the property values is missing, as long as the other ones are in this order.
 Note that we do not use the background-attachment property in the examples above, as it does not have a value.
 # CSS background-attachment
 The background-attachment property specifies whether the background image should scroll or be fixed (will not scroll with the rest of the page):
+#CSS background - Shorthand property
+To shorten the code, it is also possible to specify all the background properties in one single property.
+This is called a shorthand property.